marks1024/parser-exercise-361/README.md

 We discussed the concept of a recursive descent parser during lecture.
 Please refer to the lecture slides for more detail.
 Briefly, recursive descent allows a programmer to translate a description of a formal language into a program for recognizing valid statements in the language.
 In this context, the formal language is typically expressed as a set of production rules.
 In recursive descent, the productions become a set of mutually recursive functions.

 For this assignment, you have to create a recursive descent parser for a language where "programs" consist of a list of statements.
-The statements can either be identifiers or nested lists of identifies.
+The statements can either be values or nested lists of values.
 Statements end with a semicolon.
 A value is an a number, an identifier or an array.
 And an array is a nested list of values.
 Also, ignore extra whitespace.

 The file in this project `sampledefinition.txt` gives a valid program in this language with many of statements.